amiaopensource/vrecord/Resources/analog_digitization.md

 **Codec for video** — FFV1 version 3

-**Audio channel mapping** — 1 stereo track
+**Audio channel mapping** — 1 stereo track is generally used unless audio is only coming in throuh one channel.
+If so, you will have to use the Channel 1 or Channel 2 mono options.

 **Standard** — NTSC

-**Recording Time** — For a 30 minute tape set the recording time to 32.
-For a 60 minute tape set the recording time to 62.
+**Recording Time** — For a 30 minute tape set the recording time to 33.
+For a 60 minute tape set the recording time to 63.
 Usually tapes have the number 30 or 60 on them somewhere so you can figure out which kind of tape you have.

 ## Checking the Files ##

+Check the terminal window for an error messages from vrecord.
+You may see a cow issuing a warning about your video file.
+You may see a warning that says "packet too small."
+You can safely ignore this, it's just ffmpeg complaining that it didn't receive a full frame of video when vrecord stopped.

-Check to make sure vrecord produced the correct files.
+Next, check to make sure vrecord produced the correct files.
 These are:

 1. The video file itself
 2. Bmdcapture log (filename_bmdcapture.log)
 3. FFmpeg log (filename_ffmpeg_date_time.log)
 4. FFplay log (filename_ffplay_date_time.log)
 5. Frame MD5 file (filename.framemd5)
-6. An ingest log (filename.log)
+6. An capture options log (filename_capture_options.log)

 Scroll through the video file to make sure it is complete; in other words, you've captured the entire tape.
 If all these files exist and the video file looks complete you can move on to further QC.

 ## Troubleshooting ##

 **I ran `$ vrecord -p` and no video is showing up in the vrecord window!**

-**I can't set up the lumaniance properly!**
+Answer: Check to make sure all of your cables are routed properly.
+Also check Mac OS System Preferences to make sure that the Black Magic capture device is set up properly.
+If you are using SDI for your input on vrecord, the output of the Black Magic should be set to SDI.

-**My tape finished early, how to do stop vrecord**
+**My tape finished early, how do I stop vrecord?**
+Answer: Simply close the vrecord window and the program will automatically stop.
+You should then examine your video file.